 |HEAD||Dr PICARDEAU Mathieu / email@example.com|

-We recently provided the first evidence of gene transfer in a pathogenic Leptospira strain, involving the transposition of a transposon of eukaryotic origin (Bourhyet al. 2005).
+The L. interrogans genome contain approximately 3400 predicted coding regions (excluding transposases and pseudogenes), of which half were assigned no biologic role, whereas the remaining half were assigned roles that await experimental validation.
+We recently provided the first evidence of gene transfer in the pathogen L. interrogans, involving the transposition of a transposon of eukaryotic origin (Bourhy et al. 2005).
 We used this methodology in L. interrogans serovar Lai strain Lai 56601, a pathogenic strain which is entirely sequenced (Ren et al. 2003) and relatively transformable, to construct a library of random mutants.
-The L. interrogans genome contain approximately 3400 predicted coding regions (excluding transposases and pseudogenes), of which half were assigned no biologic role, whereas the remaining half were assigned roles that await experimental validation.
-The insertion sites of the transposon has been determined in approximately 300 random mutants of L. interrogans strain Lai.
-We also have generated libraries of random mutants in other pathogenic strains, then generating approximately 1000 defined mutants with characterized transposon insertion points (Murray et al. 2009).
+The insertion site of the transposon has been determined in approximately 300 random mutants of L. interrogans strain Lai.
+We also have generated libraries of random mutants in other pathogenic strains, then generating approximately 1000 mutants with characterized transposon insertion points (Murray et al. 2009).
 Of these mutants, 721 were located in the protein coding regions of 551 different genes.
 While sequence analysis of transposon insertion sites indicated that transposition occurred in an essentially random fashion in the genome, 25 unique transposon mutants were found to exhibit insertions into genes encoding 16S or 23S rRNAs, suggesting these genes are insertional hot spots in the L. interrogans genome.
 In contrast, loci containing notionally essential genes involved in lipopolysaccharide and heme biosynthesis showed few transposon insertions.
-The effect of gene disruption on the virulence of a selected set of defined mutants was investigated in the hamster model of leptospirosis.
-Two attenuated mutants with disruptions in hypothetical genes were identified.
-This library provides a valuable resource for the study of gene function in L. interrogans.
-Combined with the genome sequences of L. interrogans this provides an opportunity to investigate genes that contribute to pathogenesis and will provide a better understanding of the biology of L. interrogans.
+This library provides a valuable resource for the study of gene function in the pathogen L. interrogans.

 Keywords: Spirochetes, Leptospira, epidemiology, genetics, virulence factors